zcash/zcash-gitian/README.md

 of the email address associated with your GPG key.
 In our example this is `hpotter`.

+## Configure the version of zcash you want to build and sign

+Set the value of the `ZCASH_VERSION` variable in `.env` to point to the zcash commit you want to create a signature for.
+Likely you want the name of a git tag, such as `v2.0.4`.

 ## Provision a virtual machine

 From the project root directory, run: